bloomdata-com-my/datasets/README.md

 | 3 | seller_state           | object    | 0              | 3072             |
 +---+------------------------+-----------+----------------+------------------+

+- No empty strings or null values found in column: 'seller_id'.
+- No empty strings or null values found in column: 'seller_city'.
+- No empty strings or null values found in column: 'seller_state'.
+- No columns with non-standard English characters found in column: 'seller_id'.
+- Non-standard English characters found in column: 'seller_city'.
+- Performed normalization on the following column: 'seller_city'.
+- No columns with non-standard English characters found in column: 'seller_state'.
-Columns with non-standard English characters: seller_city Performed normalization on the following columns: seller_city Since 'seller_id' column is unique, no further data cleaning is needed.
+- Since 'seller_id' column is unique, no further data cleaning is needed.

-Below are the first 3 rows of the 'sellers' table after processing and storing in the database.
+- Below are the first 3 rows of the 'sellers' table after processing and storing in the database.
 The complete table is available in 'sellers.parquet'.
 +---+----------------------------------+------------------------+------------------------+--------------+
 |   | seller_id                        | seller_zip_code_prefix | normalized_seller_city | seller_state |
 +---+----------------------------------+------------------------+------------------------+--------------+